Panic Selling is also known as Capitulation: Steer Clear

 Panic to Prosperity: Navigating Market Fear with Legendary Investors

 During market crashes, legendary investors like Warren Buffett and Benjamin Graham haven’t merely hunted for bargains; they’ve rigorously evaluated the resilience of their portfolios.
-A crash serves as a litmus test, revealing which holdings are fundamentally sound and which are not.
+A collision serves as a litmus test, revealing which holdings are fundamentally sound and which are not.
 The tumult is not a disaster for these investors but an opportunity to strengthen their investment stance.

 Buffett, for instance, famously adopts a contrarian approach.
 When the 2008 financial crisis hit, while many investors panicked, Buffett saw an opportunity.
 He invested billions in companies like Goldman Sachs and General Electric, which he believed were undervalued and poised to recover.
 His strategy was not based on a short-term gamble but on a deep understanding of the companies’ long-term value.